 MASSENA – Mary A. Wilson, 90, a lifetime resident of Liberty Avenue, peacefully passed away early Saturday morning, December 28, 2019 with the love and support of her family by her side.

-To plant a memorial tree in honor of Mary A. Wilson (Konkowski), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Mary A. Wilson (Konkowski), please visit our Heartfelt Sympathies Store.

 Mary was born August 23, 1929 on Liberty Avenue in Massena, the youngest child of the late Anthony and Veronica (Petruniaz) Konkowski.
 On April 7, 1947, she married Floyd D. Wilson of Parishville at St. Mary’s Catholic Church in Massena, they continued to make their home on Liberty Avenue, just down the street where she was raised and proudly raised their children.
 Floyd predeceased her on June 19, 2013.

 Mary was a dedicated wife and mother to her 7 children, who loved to play bingo and cards.
 She loved having garage sales, helping others preparing for their sales, and going to many others.
 Mary had a very generous spirit and would gladly help anyone in need, she would give her time, talent, and treasure to her family and others, even if she didn’t have enough for herself.
 Of all her interests and generosity, Mary mostly cherished the many memories and time spent with her children and grandchildren.